 Observers were hired and trained exclusively by PRG.
 All observers conducted safety belt observations for previous Florida surveys, and all were trained to the specific requirements of Florida's safety belt use observation.
 Additionally, observers were trained how to handle various conditions such as bad weather, temporary traffic impediments, and other unforeseeable issues that could necessitate rescheduling an observation.
 They were also trained in how to substitute alternate sites if a primary site was unusable during the scheduled period.
 Eight observers operated individually, and one staff member monitored for quality control.
-The same eight observers from the 2018 iteration observed their exact same locations for the 2019 survey.
+Seven of the eight observers from the 2021 iteration observed their exact same counties for the 2022 survey.